 - d.
 Select the Licenses tab in the application properties. - e.
 Optionally enter a few characters of a license name (where you know it); click Search.

-The search area expands to show the list of available licenses (matching any characters you entered). - f.
+The search area expands to show the list of available licenses (matching any characters you entered).

+f.
 Select the appropriate license from those offered, and click Add license.

-Where a suitable license does not already exist, you may instead create one (for example, navigate to License Compliance > Create a license (in the Licenses column)).
+Where a suitable license does not already exist, you may instead create one (for example, go to the All Licenses page (Licenses > License Management > All Licenses) and click the Create a license button).